Fr. Ronald Rolheiser in his book on prayer writes the following words:

 - to use their gifts wisely and in service to others.

-Empower them to walk into the future with faith, hope, & great love guided by your light so that they may use their talents to, in the words of St Ignatius Loyola, “Go forth and set the world on fire.”
+Empower them to walk into the future with faith, hope, and great love guided by your light so that they may use their talents to, in the words of St. Ignatius Loyola, “Go forth and set the world on fire.”

 Grace be to them, grace be to us all.

 A Graduation Prayer